Frequently Asked Questions

 How much fishing time and riding time is there on a typical trip?

 We are about 20 – 25 minutes ride from the Orange Beach Marina to the gulf, depending on the water current and other boat traffic.
 If the trolling fish are biting good, we begin fishing either in the pass or just after we get past the jetties and clear of other boat traffic.
 We pull these baits all the way offshore to where we are going to bottom or reef fish.
-That ride is usually 1.75 hours or its about 2 hours from the time we leave the dock until we stop the boat and begin fishing.
-After we are in the area we are going to fish, there is usually about 2 hours of actual fishing time.
+That ride is usually 1.5 hours on regular 6 hour trips or its about 2 hours from the time we leave the dock until we stop the boat and begin fishing.
+After we are in the area we are going to fish, there is usually about 1.5 to 2 hours of actual fishing time.
 Where we take you there are plenty of fish and a lot of action.
 When we head in, it is usually about 2 hours back to the dock and we are pulling lines and catching fish all the way back home.
-Important – Because of too many people fishing close to shore, we are finding ourselves having to venture out further from land in order to put you on bigger fish.
-This is a reality and we are adjusting to having to go further each trip.
-In order to run further and still give you the fishing time you want, we are investing $100,000 at the end of 2015 to put new caterpillar engines in our boat so you get the trip you expect next year.
-Being a former corporate guy, I understand the importance of investing back in ones business in order to be able to continue to provide excellent customer service and reliable transportation to and from the fishing grounds.

 If you are fishing with us and a reel malfunctions or for some reason it stops working, we will offer you another one to use.

 We use light tackle rods and reels – They are pretty tough.
 However, if you drop one overboard and it is lost, you are expected to pay to replace it.
-We have only lost two rods in 13 years.
-The light tackle rods cost $450 each, or big rods are $1200 each, so please bring a towel to wipe your hands so you wont lose your grip.
+We have only lost two rods in 19 years.
+The light tackle rods cost $450 each, or big rods are $1200 each.

 If you “high stick” (placing a light tackle rod below your gut and keep your rod tip high when fighting a fish) and fail to “follow the fish” with your pole and the tip of our rod breaks, you will be expected to replace the rod.
 The pole alone cost $250.
 This is a rare event for sure.